ASN1C C/C++ Tutorial

 This tutorial will help users use the ASN1C complier using the terminal shell prompt.
 Please note that tutorial assumes you are operating in a Linux system.

-Change directory to one of the employee sample directories.
+Change directory to the C BER employee sample directory:

 Run the C / C++ compiler.